bapcarol/Classification-ML/README.md

-# Classification-ML
+# KNN-ML
-A repo to include some studies about Classificatoin models
+A repo to include some studies about The Classificatoin model KNN